danielrlc/express-cors-proxy-server/README.md

 ## How to make API calls

-Here is how you can now call this Express app:
+Call this Express app from your own app.
+Here's an example:

 ```javascript
 fetch(